-Category C. Consulting, Community Projects, Publications Points per Maximum Activities individual total points activity per activity Completed professional consulting or contracts in 2 4 academic field - To receive two points, normally 40 hours per client is required Conducting community projects of significant duration 1 3 addressing business community needs.
+Activities Points per individual activity Maximum total points per activity Completed professional consulting or contracts in 2 4 academic field - To receive two points, normally 40 hours per client is required Conducting community projects of significant duration 1 3 addressing business community needs.
 This can be done via ITPC, SEG Center, CCP and as part of classes.
-Counted once per year per project (1 point per year) Published a professional journal article in the last five 2 2 years (1 point each) Published a professional book chapter in the last five years 1 2 (1 point each) Presented a paper or session at a professional conference (1 1 2 point each) Officer of a discipline-related professional organization 1 1 (with substantial time commitment) (1 point each) Conducting seminars or workshops for business 1 2 organizations Creation of an online or competency based course 1 1
+Counted once per year per project (1 point per year) Published a professional journal article in the last five 2 2 years (1 point each) Published a professional book chapter in the last five years 1 2 (1 point each) Presented a paper or session at a professional conference (1 point each) 1 2 Officer of a discipline-related professional organization 1 1 (with substantial time commitment) (1 point each) Conducting seminars or workshops for business organizations 1 2 Creation of an online or competency based course 1 1